damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/README.md

 ## How to contribute to this documentation project

-*Want to contribute, improve, modify the guidelmines and templates?*
+*Want to contribute, improve, modify the guidelines and templates?*
 Any comment, request are welcome...
 Open a new issue here on [GitHub](https://github.com/OPEN-NEXT/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/issues)